stripe-archive/stripe-payments-demo/README.md

 🚀 | **Built-in proxy for local HTTPS and webhooks.** Card payments require HTTPS and asynchronous payment methods with redirects rely on webhooks to complete transactions—[ngrok](https://ngrok.com/) is integrated so the app is served locally over HTTPS and an endpoint is publicly exposed for webhooks.
 🔧 | **Webhook signing and idempotency keys**.
 We verify webhook signatures and pass idempotency keys to charge creations, two recommended practices for asynchronous payment flows.
 📱 | **Responsive design**.
 The checkout experience works on all screen sizes.
 Apple Pay works on Safari for iPhone and iPad if the Wallet is enabled, and Payment Request works on Chrome for Android.
-📦 | **No datastore required.** Products, SKUs, and Orders are stored using the [Stripe Orders API](https://stripe.com/docs/orders), which you can replace with your own database to keep track of orders and inventory.
+📦 | **No datastore required.** Products, and SKUs are stored using the [Stripe API](https://stripe.com/docs/api/products), which you can replace with your own database to keep track of products and inventory.

 ## Payments Integration